kevinyswong/kevinyswong.github.io/index.md

   forsee anything, worry about anything; he has nothing to expend his mind on; he is himself and on his own all day every day.
   </blockquote>
   Is this the Rousseau of whom Currid-Halkett speaks?
-Is she referring to Rousseau, or is she nodding towards the defiant champion of himself, the Jean-Jacques, the great J.J. who insists that "he is himself and on his own all day every day"?
+Is she referring to the popularly revered Rousseau, or is she nodding towards the defiant champion of himself, the Jean-Jacques, the great J.J. who insists that "he is himself and on his own all day every day"?
 For clarity, Rousseau writes in his last work, REVERIES OF THE SOLITARY WALKER, unfinished at the time of his death:
   <blockquote>
   These hours of solitude and meditation are the only ones in the day when I am completely myself and my own master, with nothing to distract or hinder me, the